-These are amazing with sausage and kraut and some plain buttered potatoes.
-Also yummy with ham, pulled pork, pork chops or roasted chicken.
-Sometimes when I want them more savory, I add some thinly sliced sweet onion to the apples and let the flavors marry while they fry.
+Sometimes, when I want them more savory, I add thinly sliced sweet onion to the apples and let the flavors mingle and get to know each other while they fry.

-Another way to serve these is to skip the salt and use cinnamon sugar and a dash of nutmeg.
+Yet another way to serve fried apples is to skip the salt and use cinnamon sugar and a dash of nutmeg instead.
 You end up with sort of a crustless apple pie that’s great with cream or over ice cream!
 Yum!